 • Lukas Bonniers Stora Journalistpris – Lukas Bonnier’s Grand Prize for Journalism

-For the first three categories, the jury chooses three finalists for each category during a first round of judging.
+For the first four categories, the jury chooses three finalists for each category during a first round of judging.
 The finalists are made public and the jury makes a final decision at a meeting the same day that the prizes are awarded.

 The Lukas Bonnier award is given to a long-term journalist in recognition of his or her skill and distinguished achievement over a lifetime.